"I recorded my meeting with Command+Shift+5, but the other person's voice isn't in there."

 - Recordings you'll only watch yourself, or share manually one-off

-If "record it and use it as-is" describes your workflow, the built-in tool's simplicity is a real asset.
+If "record it and use it as-is" describes your workflow, the built-in tool's simplicity is genuinely an asset, not a limitation.

-If any of these apply, a dedicated app will save you significant time:
+If any of these apply, a dedicated app saves real time:

-- You want to record web meetings and share them with the team
+- You want to record web meetings and share them with your team

 - You need to capture internal (system) audio